-Da Cheng Qi Tang is an herbal blend specially formulated with herbs specifically chosen to work synergistically to relieve symptoms of abdominal pain, constipation, and impaction, while at the same time addressing the underlying causes of these symptoms.
+Da Cheng Qi Tang is a specially-formulated herbal blend for relieving symptoms of constipation and impaction, while at the same time addressing the underlying causes of these symptoms.

 The main ingredients in the Da Cheng Qi Tang herbal formula are:

 - Da Huang (Rheum) to clear Heat, purge large intestine, cool blood, and resolve stagnation

 - Hou Po (Magnolia Obovata) to move Qi and relieve pain

 - Mang Xiao (Mirabilite) to purge accumulation through bowels and resolve hardness